versett/versett-scripts/README.md

 ## Installation

 1. Run `yarn add @versett/versett-scripts --dev`
-2. In order to enable the git hook commands, you have to add husky calls to your `package.json`.
+2. In order to enable the git hook commands, you have to add [husky](https://github.com/typicode/husky) configuration to your `package.json`.
 There are currently four commands supported by `versett-scripts`.
 Here's a configuration example containing all four:

 ```json
 "husky": {